-Rest assured that we are FULLY qualified, insured and licenced practitioners, who want nothing more than to help you find the best way to improve your health and well-being, allowing you to live your life to the fullest.
+Rest assured that Paula is a FULLY qualified, insured and licenced practitioner, who wants nothing more than to help you find the best way to improve your health and well-being, allowing you to live your life to the fullest.

 What is Acupuncture?

 Acupuncture is a form of therapy in which fine needles are inserted into specific points on the body.
 Some practitioners also use a smoldering herb called ‘moxa’ to warm these points.